Money matters, costs and budgets

 |Travel||£14 per week|

 |Clothing and personal care||£15 - £25 per week|

-Please note the amounts above are based on a single person.
+Please note the amounts above are based on a single person, excluding accommodation.

 Managing your money

 Speak to our Financial Support team

 When you are a student at Reading, you can find the Student Financial Support team through the main student helpdesk, located at the heart of campus.
 Advisers are available all week, and can offer support on a wide range of issues, from fees to scholarships to short-term loans.
 Student Financial Support drop-in advice sessions are held from 9.30am-12noon every Monday, Wednesday and Friday during term time.
 There are also hardship funds available if you are struggling.

 Speak to our Student Union Advisors

-You can discuss any financial concerns with the Student Union's specialist financial advisers, one-to-one and in confidence.
+You can discuss any financial concerns with the Student Union's Specialist Money Advisers, one-to-one and in confidence.

 Select from the options below to see the bursaries, scholarships and other sources of funding available: